JSarasua/Guildhall/sd2.a05.md

 Notes:
-My Wire bounds takes a transform instead of an OBB3/AABB3 because it made sense in my mind I don't have multi colors on lines or arrows since it broke my architecture If I could do it over, I'd move pretty much everything to meshes and use ModelMatrices+tint to do all of the work
+* My Wire bounds takes a transform instead of an OBB3/AABB3 because it made sense in my mind and allows for only one GPUMesh.
+It does mean I current don't have an OBB3/AABB3 class, but I can render one.
+Also this means your scale determines the size of the bounds
+* I don't have multi colors on lines or arrows since it broke my architecture
+* If I could do it over, I'd move pretty much everything to meshes and use ModelMatrices+tint to do all of the work

 Hotkeys:
 1: World Point (billboarded)